- Posted by: adminbb

 Level 2 – Public Safety

-Organizations in the public and financial sectors in which employees are in positions of trust and in close contact with the general public, especially in healthcare and childcare, should conduct public records searches (civil and criminal records) and check the sex offender registry.
+Organizations in the public and financial sectors in which employees are in positions of trust and in close contact with the general public.
+Especially in healthcare and childcare, should conduct public records searches (civil and criminal records) and check the sex offender registry.

 Level 3 – Licenses

-Professional license verification is usually mandatory for organizations hiring professionals that require certification and licensing such as legal and accountancy firms, as well as health practitioners.
+Professional license verification is usually mandatory for organizations hiring professionals that require certification and licensing.
+Such as legal and accountancy firms, as well as health practitioners.
 License checks also have to be carried out on those operating heavy machinery or driving.

 Level 4 – Drug Screening

-Mainly for positions in which employees are working in an environment where safety is of high concern such as operating heavy machinery, driving and flying.
+Mainly for positions in which employees are working in an environment where safety is of high concern.
+Such as operating heavy machinery, driving and flying.

 Drug screening is a highly contentious issue.
 Regulations governing how and when employers carry out drug screening differ depending on local labour and privacy laws.

-Background screening in Europe
+Adapting to Background screening in Europe

-Drug screening during employment is generally allowed in selected safety-risk industries but is usually at the employer’s discretion and must be agreed by the employee before signing a work contract.
+Drug screening during employment is generally allowed in selected safety-risk industries.
+But is usually at the employer’s discretion and must be agreed by the employee before signing a work contract.

 Background Screening in the USA